deepjia/v2net/README.md

 ## Introduction
 V2Net is a network tool for macOS.

-Some popular proxy(ss & vmess), bypass(gost) and capture(whistle) tools are intergrated, with the ability of adding new extensions without coding.
+Some popular proxy(ss-libev, v2ray & gost), bypass(gost) and capture(whistle) tools are intergrated, with the ability of adding new extensions without coding.

 This is a pre-alpha version.